Italy national rugby union team: Six Nations era: 2000–present

 In their final match of the 2022 Six Nations Championship, Italy earned a historic victory over Wales, snapping a 36 match losing streak.
-They scored a try in the 80th minute with the conversion being the final act in the match as Les Blues went on to win by a single point (22–21), at the Principality Stadium on 19 March 2022.
+They scored a try in the 80th minute with the conversion being the final act in the match as Gli Azzurri went on to win by a single point (22–21), at the Principality Stadium on 19 March 2022.

 During the autumn tour in November 2022, Italy claimed 2 victories over 3 matches, defeating both Samoa and Australia (28–27), claiming their first ever victory over the Wallabies.

 Italy put in a fine performance in the 2024 Six Nations Championship, pulling off a remarkable 13–13 draw away from home against France in round three.
 Italy narrowly missed out on victory when Paolo Garbisi's penalty hit the post after the ball had accidentally fallen off the kicking tee.
 The following round, Italy beat Scotland 31–29.
 This was Italy's first victory against Scotland in nine years and 12 years after their last victory on Italian soil against a British side.
 The 2024 campaign was Italy's best performance since the 2013 tournament during which they won two matches, against the French and then the Irish.
 These feats are all the more impressive given that Italy were pummelled by France at the last World Cup, and narrowly missed out on beating England in their opening match (24–27 defeat in Rome).
 Italy rounded off their tournament with a last-gasp victory over Wales (24–21), as they did 2 years ago, and for the first time since 2015 avoided last place.
 The win also represents the Italians' 4th away victory in the history of the competition, the 2nd time at Cardiff's Millennium Stadium, but above all it gives Gonzalo Quesada's men their best result since the integration of Italy 24 years earlier (2 wins and a draw for only 2 defeats).

 The 2025 Six Nations Championship was more complicated for Italy, who won just one match, at home to Wales (22–15), and lost every other game, including a very heavy home defeat to France, winners of the competition (24–73), the heaviest defeat in their history at home to Les Bleus.
-Nonetheless, the home win over the Leekhorns enabled the Gli Azzurri to avoid last place in the standings and the wooden spoon for the 2nd year running, at the expense of the Welsh.
+Nonetheless, the home win over the Red Dragons enabled Gli Azzurri to avoid last place in the standings and the wooden spoon for the 2nd year running, at the expense of the Welsh.

+The 2026 Six Nations Championship saw Italy match its best-ever finishes from 2007 and 2013 by finishing in 4th place, thanks to two home wins against Scotland in the opener (18-15) and, most notably, against England (23-18) on the penultimate matchday, an opponent against whom they had always lost in previous encounters.
+However, the Squadra Azzurra failed to build on this historic victory and secure a third consecutive win in the tournament for the first time in its history, suffering a heavy defeat on the final matchday in Wales following a disappointing performance (31-17).